gnpy.tools

 Bases: object

-Node data class
+Node data class representing a network node.

 default_values = {'booster_restriction': '', 'city': '', 'country': '', 'latitude': 0, 'longitude': 0, 'node_type': 'ILA', 'preamp_restriction': '', 'region': '', 'state': ''}